 25. Lighting Makes the Difference

 Like paints and decorations, your choice of light sources can dramatically alter the look of your kitchen.
 Natural light effectively boosts the natural colour of your walls.
-White lights illuminate a neutral palette, making your space look more spacious while warm lights evoke a cosy and welcoming atmosphere.
+White lights illuminate a neutral palette, making your space look more spacious, while warm lights evoke a cosy and welcoming atmosphere.

 Be familiar with the three major types of lighting to find the pieces that you want to incorporate into your kitchen:

-Also referred to as general lighting, ambient lighting acts as your interior's primary source of light.
+Also referred to as "general lighting," ambient lighting acts as your interior's primary source of light.

-This primary light source is mainly located at the center or staggered places in your ceiling to make your whole space as visible as possible.
+This primary light source is mainly located at the centre or in staggered places in your ceiling to make your whole space as visible as possible.
 However, not all areas, specifically your kitchen, where you install upper cabinets, receive ample lighting.
 To add direct luminance to specific areas like your cabinets, what you need is task lighting.